 The countdown is on.

 It can't be understated, though, that the crackdown on defensive clutching-and-grabbing tactics by officials ordered in the offseason by the NFL's competition committee has made the record-threatening runs of Manning and Minnesota Vikings quarterback Daunte Culpepper possible.
-The directive hasn't made every quarterback and every wide receiver in the league practically unstoppable, as some feared when the season began.
+The directive hasn't made every quarterback and every wide receiver practically unstoppable, as some feared when the season began.
 But it has made the most accurate passers and the very best receivers next to impossible to defend.

 Culpepper is on a pace to finish with 44 passing touchdowns and 4,821 passing yards, and he has a passer rating of 115.4.
 His single-season bests are 33 touchdowns, 3,937 yards and a 98.0 rating.
-In addition, Culpepper is completing 70.4 percent of his passes and is on course to finish the season with 402 completions, up from his bests of 65 percent and 333 completions.
+In addition, Culpepper is completing 70.4 percent of his passes and is on course to finish with 402 completions, up from his bests of 65 percent and 333 completions.

 Neither Manning nor Culpepper currently is on pace to break Marino's single-season NFL record of 5,084 passing yards -- set, like his touchdowns record, for the Miami Dolphins in 1984.
 But either could threaten that record with a few monstrous games, and Culpepper could threaten the single-season league marks of 418 completions (by Rich Gannon for the Oakland Raiders in 2002) and a 70.55 percent completion rate (by Ken Anderson for the Cincinnati Bengals in 1982).
 Both Manning and Culpepper currently have passer ratings above the NFL's single-season best of 112.8 by Steve Young for the San Francisco 49ers in 1994.